This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 As you can see, celery juice can be considered a high-fiber food as well as a top vitamin K food.

-1. Rich in Several Nutrients
+1. Rich in several nutrients

-Celery juice is very nutrient-dense.
-It is also low in calories but high in several vitamins and minerals.
 In particular, the celery juice nutrition profile offers a good amount of vitamin A, vitamin K and folate.
-It also contains an array of other key micronutrients as well, including potassium, vitamin C and manganese.
+It also contains an array of other key micronutrients as well, including potassium, vitamin C and magnesium.

-2. High in Antioxidants
+2. High in antioxidants

 One of the top health benefits of celery juice is its antioxidant content.
 In fact, one review out of Iran actually found that celery is a good source of several powerful antioxidants, including kaempferol, caffeic acid, ferulic acid, luteolin and saponin.

-4. Supports Hydration
+4. Supports hydration

-Celery is a top hydrating food.
 Celery has a high water content and is actually composed of about 95 percent water by weight.
 Thanks to its water content, celery juice can help promote proper hydration, which is essential to overall health.

 Not only is staying well-hydrated necessary for temperature regulation, waste excretion, digestion and nutrient absorption, but not meeting your daily fluid needs can take a toll on nearly every aspect of health, including physical performance, brain function, heart health and more.

 High blood pressure is a condition that occurs when the force of blood flowing through the body becomes too high.
 This puts extra strain on the heart muscle and increases the risk of heart disease and stroke.
-Fortunately, some studies suggest that celery juice benefits heart health and could potentially help lower blood pressure.

 Although there are plenty of options for where to buy celery juice, it’s also easy to make at home for a fraction of the price.
 In fact, it just requires a few simple ingredients and can be prepared very quickly for a healthy drink on the go.